dhs-gov/real_fake_detection/README.md

 # Real vs Fake Image Tests

-Evaluate open source models in their detection of real vs fake images.
+Evaluate open source models in their detection of real vs fake images of people.
 Here, we test the following models:

 - **dima806/deepfake_vs_real_image_detection**: This model is an image classifier that generates real vs fake scores.
 No explanations are provided.
 - **Wvolf/ViT_Deepfake_Detection**: This model is an image classifier that generates real vs fake scores.
 No explanations are provided.